‘Titanic’ Turkey’s ‘insane’ policy settings rip hole in side of lira

-The Turkish lira was in freefall during the morning of November 23, at one point shedding more than 18% to reach a latest historic low of 13.465 versus the dollar—but, faced with a second currency crisis in a little over two years, President Recep Tayyip Erdogan was yet to show any sign of budging from his “economic war of independence”, declared in a tirade on November 22, and ‘Erdoganomics’ in which he unconventionally argues that tightening interest rates pushes up inflation.
+The Turkish lira was in freefall during the morning of November 23, at one point shedding around 15% to reach a latest historic low of 13.465 versus the dollar—but, faced with a second currency crisis in a little over two years, President Recep Tayyip Erdogan was yet to show any sign of budging from his “economic war of independence”, declared in a tirade on November 22, and ‘Erdoganomics’ in which he unconventionally argues that tightening interest rates pushes up inflation.
 On the markets, mentions of “Turkey” and “Titanic” in the same sentence were not out of place.

 “Insane where the lira is, but it’s a reflection of the insane monetary policy settings Turkey is currently operating under,” Timothy Ash, senior emerging markets strategist at Bluebay Asset Management, said in a note in response to the Turkish lira (TRY) meltdown.